shalanah/shalanah/README.md

 ## About Me

-Hi there! 👋 I'm Shalanah, a software engineer specializing in frontend development and design.
-I've focused on interactive editors to help users create photo albums, holiday cards, photo filters, math lessons, and solar panel systems.
-Although my passion lies in user interfaces, I've also worked with Node, Python, AWS, Firebase Functions, and MongoDB.
-Currently, I'm on a self-funded sabbatical giving talks and experimenting with ThreeJS, Blender, R3F, NextJS, and Rive.app.
+Hi there! 👋 I'm Shalanah, a software engineer with a passion for creating captivating frontend experiences.
+My expertise lies in developing interactive tools that empower users to craft everything from photo albums and holiday cards to educational resources and solar panel designs.
+While user interfaces are my true love, I've also worked across a range of technologies, including Node, Python, AWS, Firebase Functions, and MongoDB.

+Currently, I’m on a creative sabbatical, diving into exciting projects with Three.js, Blender, R3F, Next.js, and Rive.app.
+I'm also exploring new ways to monetize Spiral Betty and sharing insights through talks on In-App Browsers (IAB).
+Always curious, always building!

 You can connect with me on <a target="_blank" href="https://linkedin.com/in/shalanah">LinkedIn</a>, <a target="_blank" href="https://twitter.com/shalanahfaith">Twitter</a>, or view previous community <a href="https://github.com/shalanah/talks">Talks</a>.